 Minimum Wage Laws

-For workers at “small” employers, the state minimum wage for 2017 is $7.75, $0.50 higher than the federal minimum wage.
-This minimum wage is set to increase in 2018, to a new minimum wage for smaller employers of $7.87 per hour.
+For workers at “small” employers, the state minimum wage for 2018 is $7.87, more than $0.50 higher than the federal minimum wage.

-This wage also applies to “youth” workers, who are under the age of 18.
-Under Minnesota law, employees under 18 are currently entitled to $7.75 an hour ($7.87 in 2018), no matter how big their employer is.
+This wage also applies to all “youth” workers who are under the age of 18.
+Under Minnesota law, employees under 18 are currently entitled to $7.87 an hour, no matter how big their employer is.
 The same can be said of “trainees,” people who are just starting out in a new field.
 Large employers can start by paying trainees the lower minimum wage for their first 90 days on the job.
 After that, trainees become entitled to the general minimum wage for large employers.

 Do I Work For A Large Employer?